furbuild/furbuild-website/content/post/elastic-band-head-frame.md

 ![Loose head frame without balaclava](/images/head-frame-loose.jpg)

 #### Design for accessibility & longevity
-Out on the field it's great if you can stop to rest and take of the head, so we didn't want the act to cause too much damage to the head.
+Out in the field it's great if you can stop to rest and take off the head, and we didn't want the act to cause too much damage to the head.
 We decided to make the frame open from the back, using snap fasteners to connect the sides.

 ![Buttons at the back of a head frame](/images/head-frame-unbuttoned.jpg)